slott56/Stingray-Reader/README.rst

 Additionally, stringray provides some guidance on how to structure file-processing applications so that they are testable and composable.

-Stingray 4.4.7 requires Python 3.3, preferably 3.4.
+Stingray 4.5 requires Python >=3.3

 It depends on this project to read .XLS files: